mohd-tanveer/Tanveer.github.io/README.md

 <h2>PORTFOLIO</h2>

-<it>A passionate software engineer having more than 3 years of experience in developing web applications in banking & financial
-services and telecommunication domains, Having a strong commitment towards contributing to the organizations at my best, and A great Attitude towards Learning new tech and adapting to the benefit of the organization.</it>
+<it>Experienced software engineer with 5+ years experience in banking, financial services, and telecommunications.
+Committed to delivering excellence and thriving in dynamic environments.
+Possesses a strong sense of ownership, leveraging cutting-edge technology for innovative solutions.
+Analytical mindset, effective communicator, and collaborative team player driven by honesty, responsibility, and ambition..</it>

 <br>
 <h2>TECHNICAL SKILLS</h2>